-It’s a new year, but the rules of the game haven’t changed – early bird catches the worm!
-By now, everyone knows about Black Friday and many of us are waiting for specific deals to sink our teeth into – perhaps a new TV or a holiday to somewhere new?
+It’s a new year, but the rules of the game haven’t changed – the early bird catches the worm!
+By now, everyone knows about Black Friday and many of us are waiting for specific deals to sink our teeth into – perhaps a comfy couch or a holiday to blow off some steam?
 With that in mind, there is even tougher competition to get to the front of the line (or online queue) first, which is why being prepared matters now more than ever.
 Here are 13 tips to help you get that deal.

 Black Friday is on 27 November 2020.

 Troll local news and blog sites for lists of retailers offering Black Friday deals.
 Bookmark those retailer’s websites, download their apps and follow them on social media for updates.
 Also note store opening times, stock availability, and in-store/online restrictions.